-Lately we have been working with brick and mortar companies who are struggling with sales in their stores and want to break into an online market.
-One particular group we’ve been watching closely is hobby store dealers.
-This industry has been hit hard by the ever increasing popularity of online stores.
-Amazon, TowerHobbies, even eBay, have brought to light that selling products might not be as complicated as people want it to be.
-Fair pricing, fast shipping, great customer service.
-That’s the recipe for a fairly successful eCommerce store.
+Lately, we have been working with brick-and-mortar companies struggling with sales in their stores and want to break into an online market.
+One particular group we’ve been watching is hobby store dealers.
+This industry has been hit hard by the ever-increasing popularity of online stores.
+Amazon, TowerHobbies, and even eBay have shown that selling products might not be as complicated as people want it to be.
+Fair pricing, fast shipping, excellent customer service.
+That’s the recipe for a reasonably successful eCommerce store.
 Are you going to topple Amazon with just this strategy?
 No. Can you make a comfortable living with this model?
 Probably.
-Should you be trying to replicate this model as a brick and mortar store?
-Absolutely Not.
+Should you be trying to replicate this model as a brick-and-mortar store?
+No.

 Sell yourself (or your business) as a service.

-Price is generally the easiest thing to “sell” your product on.
-If you’re the lowest price for the same product, then you become the clear choice.
-But what if you want to…you know…pay your employees?
-Or feed your family?
-Then you can’t run your brick and mortar store on 10% profit margins.
+Price is generally the most straightforward lever to pull to “sell” your product.
+Are you not selling?
+Lower your price.
+If you’re the lowest price, then you become the clear choice.
+But what if you want to pay your employees or cover your bills?
+Then you probably can’t run your brick and mortar store on 10% profit margins.
 So how can you fund your business?
-Figure out why you’re better than the Internet.
-For most people it’s easy.
-Most people have an expertise and more importantly they have something that the internet doesn’t….hands.
+Figure out why you’re better than the internet.
+For most people, it’s easy.
+Most people have the expertise, and more importantly, they have something that the internet doesn’t: hands.

 Take your average home service company.
-You’re not calling a plumber because you don’t know how to buy a hot water heater on the internet.
+You’re not calling a plumber because you don’t know how to buy a water heater on the internet.
 It’s the same with anything else.
-You start on Google, find a site you like and sells hot water heaters, check the specs to match what you’re replacing, and then a big brown truck brings to your house a few days later.
+You start on Google, find a site you like and sell water heaters, check the specs to match what you’re replacing, and then a big brown truck brings to your house a few days later.
 Then what?
 Do you know how to solder or braze copper?
 Do you even know what those words mean?
 What about the difference between your gas/fuel lines and the water lines?
-Still confused?
+Are you still confused?
 You’re probably calling a plumber then.
-Does he sell hot water heaters?
-Of course he does.
+Does he sell water heaters?
+Of course, he does.
 Is that why you’re calling him?
-Absolutely not.
+No.

-With this held in the front of your mind, It’s now up to you to replicate this in your brick and mortar store.
-If you’re only selling point is that it’s in stock and people can leave today with it, you’re going to have a rough time with things.
+If your only selling point is that it’s in stock and people can leave today with it, you’re going to have a rough time with things.
 Now is the time to find ways to enhance their shopping experience.
-Add value to your customers and ultimately they will forget about the cost of the thing they’re buying.
+Add value to your customers, and ultimately, they will forget about the cost of the thing they’re buying.
 You’re passionate about what you’re selling, don’t be afraid to showcase that.
-You know a lot about wine, or model airplanes, or comic books.
+You know a lot about wine, model airplanes, or comic books.
 Showcase that value and help educate your customers and help them have a great experience in your store.
-If they’re having a great time and walk away enriched.
+Ensure they’re having a great time and walk away enriched.
 They’ll be your customer for life.